Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-It is your right in Missouri to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Polk County, MO as soon as possible.
-If you have already performed a field test and were then arrested for a DUI in Missouri, your Polk County, MO DUI attorney will build an insurmountable defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.
+As a Missouri driver, you have the right to refuse to perform a field test.
+If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in Polk County, MO immediately.
+If you already agreed to and performed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Polk County, MO will build an unwavering defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in Polk County, MO

 A checkpoint is a roadblock temporarily set up on a roadway as a way to randomly check drivers for driving under the influence.
 There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
-Lawmakers in Missouri have explored banning sobriety checkpoints, but they are currently still allowed by Missouri law.
+Missouri legislators have debated banning sobriety checkpoints, but they are currently still allowed by Missouri law.

-Checkpoints in Polk County and throughout Missouri are not as prevalent as they once were, but it is still prudent to educate yourself on your rights and the rules checkpoints must follow.
+Checkpoints in Polk County and throughout Missouri are not as prevalent as they once were, but it is still prudent to educate yourself on your rights and the rules regulating checkpoints.
 When it doubt, speak to a DUI attorney near you at (314) 900-HELP.

 • carried out in a way that is neutral to all drivers (i.e. randomly selected drivers)